TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/Functions/Imgresource/Index.rst

          imgResource

    Description
-         The mask by which the image is masked onto "m.bgImg".
+         The mask with which the image is masked onto "m.bgImg".
 Both "m.mask" and "m.bgImg"  **is scaled to fit** the size of the imgResource image!

          **Note:** Both "m.mask" and "m.bgImg" must be valid images.

-   Default

 .. container:: table-row